Historically, a trend ends up in the bin alongside prior items of popularity.

 The power of social media is acknowledged constantly through its increases in reformative movements and gains.
 But when a run turns negative, it is defended as a cubicle for the freedom of connectivity and information.

-While the question ‘what happens once the trend has passed? cannot be answered, we can of course look to examples of causes that ran their course in the eyes of social media.
-Such as the plight of the Rohingya, the genocide of Uighur Muslims, victims of terrorism in Pakistan, Israeli encroachment of Palestinian land and the lives that fall due to it.
+While the question ‘what happens once the trend has passed?’ cannot be answered, we can of course look to examples of causes that ran their course in the eyes of social media, such as the plight of the Rohingya, the genocide of Uighur Muslims, victims of terrorism in Pakistan, Israeli encroachment of Palestinian land and the lives that fall due to it.
 What about slavery in the chocolate trade?
 The rights of the Congolese, Rwandan genocide survivors and a potential new conflict in Bosnia?
-The world is selective.
+The world is a selective place, and it is this selectivity that is akin to a knife point.
 Not only must the principles of trends fit politically with aesthetically pitched interests, but they must also match those who control the confines of social media’s threshold.

 Once a trend has passed, how do we manage what is most important to us?
 Or maybe the better question is, was it, in the first instance, important to us at all?
 Were we subdued through blasts of visual influence or was a specific topic something we wanted all along?
 Neophytes of enterprise?
 Or neophytes with short attention spans?
 We are all newcomers to the bright lights of social media, unchallenged until we self-discharge.
 The caveat in the cavity of the consequences of trend is social media’s ineptitude in yielding any form of quality, and this is largely due to a lust for 15 minutes of fame, 15 minutes of intrigue and 15 minutes of low-quality stardom wedged between innumerable grades of quality.